 Search engines use the load time — the time it takes for a user to be able to read the page — as an indicator of quality.
 Many website elements can affect it.
 Image size, for example.
 Use Google’s Page Speed Insights Tool for suggestions on how to improve your pages.

 Dead links or broken redirects

 A dead link sends a visitor to a nonexistent page.
 A broken redirect points to a resource that might no longer be there.
 Both provide poor user experience but also, prevent search engines from indexing your content.

 Sitemap and Robots.txt files

 A sitemap is a simple file that lists all URLs on your site.
 Search engines use it to identify what pages to crawl and index.
 A robots.txt file, on the other hand, tells search engines what content not to index (for example, specific policy pages you don’t want to appear in search.)
 Create both to speed up crawling and indexing of your content.

 Pages containing identical or quite similar content confuse search engines.
-They often find it near impossible to determine what content they should display in search results.
+They often find it to be nearly impossible to display any of those pages at all.
+If search engines do find them, your website can be penalized.
 For that reason, search engines consider duplicate content as a negative factor.
-And upon finding it, can penalize a website by not displaying any of those pages at all.

 Every time you use a search engine, you’re looking for content — information on a particular issue or problem, for example.

 True, this content might come in different formats.
 It could be text, like a blog post or a web page.
 But it could also be a video, product recommendation, and even a business listing.

 And for SEO, it’s what helps gain greater search visibility.